 After two hours driving through imposing gorges and ravines, we’ll reach Las Arenas Valley to then park near a great spot well nown as

 “Choriboulder”; perfect for bouldering and ideal for begins the hike to the glacier.

 Less than three hours hiking through this valley, and after climbing a moraine, we will reach our destination.
-The prize: absolute amazement by the glacier that hangs from El Morado Mountain and melts into a sedimented lagoon with icebergs in an enclosed valley tucked deep between mountains.
+The prize: absolute amazement by the glacier that hangs from El Morado Mountain and melts into a sedimented lagoon with icebergs in an enclosed valley tucked deep between steep mountains.

 - Activity: Hike

 - Tour length: Full Day

 - Season: October to May

 - Elevation gain: 640m (2,100ft)